awsdocs/amazon-sns-developer-guide/doc_source/channels-sms-awssupport-spend-threshold.md

 You might receive a warning that the entered value is larger than the default spend limit\.
 You can ignore this\.

 1. Choose Save changes\.
+**Note**
 If you get an "Invalid Parameter" error, check the contact from AWS Support and confirm that you entered the correct new SMS spend limit\.
 If you still experience a problem, open a case in the AWS Support Center\.

-1. Open the Amazon Pinpoint console at [https://console\.aws\.amazon\.com/pinpoint/](https://console.aws.amazon.com/pinpoint/)\.

-1. On the **All projects** page, choose a project that uses the SMS channel\.

-1. In the navigation pane, under **Settings**, choose **SMS and voice**\.

-1. In the **SMS and voice** section, choose **Edit**\.

-1. Under **Account\-level settings**, for **Account spending limit**, enter the maximum amount, in US Dollars, that you want to spend on SMS messages each calendar month\.
-You can specify a value that's less than or equal to the total monthly spending quota provided by AWS Support\.
-By setting a lower value, you can control your monthly spending while still retaining the capacity to scale up if necessary\.

-1. Choose **Save changes**\.